rajatgangwar-41/personal-portfolio/README.md

 ## License

-This project has copyright issued in the name of th owner of the Project.
+This project has copyright issued in the name of the owner of the Project.

 ## Acknowledgements